zecure/shadowd.zecure.org/content/documentation/protocol.md

     }

 The dictionary *input* contains identifiers/pathes and the associated values of all user input.
-The dictionary *hashes* contains algorithms and the associated values of the executed script file.
+The dictionary *hashes* contains algorithms and the associated checksums of the executed script file if the connector supports it.

 ### Response

-The server sends the following response, but without the additional newlines that are added here for readability.
+The server sends the following response but without the additional newlines that are added here for readability.

     {
         "status": ...,